erwannr/shared/README.md

 # Shared

-## Files shared across repos for this account
+## Tex files shared across repos for this account